Cumberland, Maryland: Government

 Cumberland's has Council–manager government composed of an elected mayor, four elected city council members, and an appointed city administrator.
-Cumberland's current mayor is Ray Morriss, who was elected in 2018 after defeating two-term incumbent Brian Grim.
-The current city council members are Eugene T. Frazier, Richard J. "Rock" Cioni, Laurie P. Marchini, and Joseph P. George.
+Cumberland's mayor, as of 2025, is Ray Morriss, who was elected in 2018 after defeating two-term incumbent Brian Grim.
+The city council members are Eugene T. Frazier, Richard J. "Rock" Cioni, Brian R.Lepley, and James Furstenberg, since 2018.
 The city council holds public meetings twice per month.

 In fiscal year 2021, the city government recognized $46.4 million in revenue, and it incurred $42.2 million of expenses.
 During that period, the city government employed 234 people.

-In the Maryland Senate, Cumberland is represented by George C. Edwards.
-In the Maryland House of Delegates, Cumberland is represented by Michael W. McKay.
+In the Maryland Senate, Cumberland is represented by Republican Mike McKay of District 1.
+In the Maryland House of Delegates, the entirety of the city of Cumberland, plus much of northwestern Allegany County, is represented by Republican and House Minority Leader Jason Buckel of District 1B.

-Federally, Cumberland is in Maryland's 6th congressional district and is represented in the United States Congress by Representative David Trone and Senators Ben Cardin and Chris Van Hollen.
+Cumberland is located in Maryland's 6th congressional district, and is represented in the House of Representatives by Democrat April McClain Delaney, and is represented by Maryland's two Senators, Democrats Chris Van Hollen and Angela Alsobrooks.

+In 2025, the city began offering a relocation program that provides up to $20,000 to attract new residents, with $10,000 in cash and a matching $10,000 for home renovations or down payments.